Marker Logo

 San Dimas Grain Company Marker image.
 Click for full size.

-Photographed By Craig Baker, February 15, 2021
+Photographed by Craig Baker, February 15, 2021

 1. San Dimas Grain Company Marker

 Inscription.
 This building was constructed in 1897 by William A. Johnstone.
 For over 70 years the main sales were hay and grain.
 The store has grown and changed with the city.
 It has carried feed and tack, fuel for homes, farm implements, chickens, and pet supplies.
-The building remained in the Johnstone family until 1971, when it was sold and remodeled by the new owner.
-It is the oldest continuous operated business in San Dimas.
+The building remained in the Johnstone family until 1971 when it was sold and remodeled by the new owner.
+It is the oldest continuously operated business in San Dimas.

 Erected by San Dimas Historical Society.